Bogna J. Gladden-Obidzińska, Ph.D.

 As a real estate agent, Bogna combines an understanding of the financial demands of commercial and residential property development with a deep appreciation of the unique beauty of historical properties.
 She launched Castellan as a means of making industry-leading marketing techniques and adaptive reuse strategies more accessible to the sellers and purchasers of historical properties in Poland.

 Bogna has experience with the sale, purchase, rental, and renovation of commercial and residential properties across Poland.
-Since 2018, she has been a member of the Warsaw team of real estate firm Moje Nowe M, an innovator in the introduction of global best practices into Poland’s real estate sector.
-Through Moje Nowe M, she participates in WSPON (Mazovia’s premier association of real estate agents) and its MLS system, an online platform that allows agents to share exclusive properties and investment opportunities before they become available on the wider market.
+From 2018-2021, she was a member of the Warsaw team of real estate firm Moje Nowe M, an innovator in the introduction of global best practices into Poland’s real estate sector.
+She participates in WSPON (Mazovia’s premier association of real estate agents) and its MLS system, an online platform that allows agents to share exclusive properties and investment opportunities before they become available on the wider market.

 Bogna completed the training program for agents at PFRN (the Polish national federation of real estate organizations) along with specialized training through RICS (UK), SPAB (UK), and Recamp (Poland).
 She holds an agent’s license (#24405) from PFRN.
 She is a proponent of WSPON’s industry-leading professional standards, as well as those of the Profesjonalny Pośrednik (Professional Agent) program, to whose code of ethics she subscribes.